Thanks for your interest in the NC Environmental Education Certification Program!

 Associated Costs

-Many of the credit experiences are free, but note that some workshops, programs and classes may have fees to cover cost of materials, entrance fees, facility use fees, etc. While some content and workshops are online, the completion of Criteria I, III and III will require travel to parks, gardens, forests, museums, nature centers, an other sites in North Carolina considered "environmental education centers."
+Many of the credit experiences are free, but note that some workshops, programs and classes may have fees to cover cost of materials, entrance fees, facility use fees, etc. While some content and workshops are online, the completion of Criteria I, II and III will require travel to parks, gardens, forests, museums, nature centers, an other sites in North Carolina considered "environmental education centers."

 Timely Submission of Credits